RobertL31/fuddly/docs/source/knowledge.rst

 - Scenario specification (refer to :ref:`scenario-infra`) where all callbacks can access the knowledge pool through the scenario environment
   (:class:`fuddly.framework.scenario.ScenarioEnv`) under the attribute `fuddly.knowledge_source`.

-- Disruptors or generators implementation (refer to :ref:`tuto:disruptors`), through the attribute :attr:`fuddly.framework.tactics_helpers.DataMaker.knowledge_source`.
+- Operators or generators implementation (refer to :ref:`tuto:operators`), through the attribute :attr:`fuddly.framework.tactics_helpers.DataMaker.knowledge_source`.

 - Data model description (refer to :ref:`data-model`), through the attribute